Time dependent Markovian master equation beyond the adiabatic limit

 Despite the extensive literature on the topic, we contend that additional methods may provide a wider understanding of sufficient conditions that allow to achieve a Markovian evolution in the presence of control or driving fields and eventually fill the gap where the previous master equations could be extremely hard to handle.

+In this work, we derive a Markovian master equation whose validity holds even if the system is strongly driven.
+In particular, such master equation represents a good approximation, in a sense that will be precisely clarified, of the exact reduced dynamics, under the conditions of weak system-environment coupling, fast decay of the environment correlation functions and sufficiently large spacing for the system Bohr frequencies, as explained more in details in the following.

-In this work we derive a Markovian master equation whose validity holds even if the system is strongly driven.
-Our derivation starts from the Nakajima-Zwanzig equation and draws inspiration from the approach outlined by Davies in the seminal works \cite{Davies_1, Davies_2} (see also \cite{Rivas_1, Spohn}).
+Our derivation starts from the Nakajima-Zwanzig equation and draws inspiration from the approach outlined by Davies in the seminal works \cite{Davies_1,Davies_2} (see also \cite{Rivas_1, Spohn}).
 The crucial idea is to apply a time-rescaling with respect to the dimensionless system-environment coupling and then to study the uniform convergence of the system density matrix in the weak-coupling limit.
-For time-dependent Hamiltonians, we show that this rescaling can be consistently applied provided that the system parameters are renormalized to reabsorb the coupling dependence in the Hamiltonian.
+For time-dependent Hamiltonians, we show that this rescaling can be consistently applied provided that the system parameters are renormalised to reabsorb the coupling dependence in the Hamiltonian.